The Best Pubs In Dublin

 The Lord Edward

+You'll pass the Lord Ed on your walk to Guinness.
 This is my local in town.
 Untouched in years which is nice as Dublin modernizes.
-Niall behind the bar is always good for chat if you're having a solo pint.
-The same regulars have been going there for years, sitting in the same seats every night.
+The same regulars have been sitting in the same seats for years.
 A bit of old Dublin.

 Bowes